ashishtele/ashishtele.github.io/_posts/2023-11-12-NER_Prompt.md

 1. Zero-shot prompting
 2. Few-shot prompting

+## Zero-shot Prompting:
+Zero-shot prompting is the method of using natural language prompts to guide pre-trained LLMs on downstream tasks without any gradient updates, fine-tuning of the model, or providing any sample input-output example.

 Stay tuned for more in-depth articles in collaboration with [Vikrant Singh](https://www.linkedin.com/in/vkrntkmrsngh/).
 You can also visit his [medium articles](https://medium.com/@vkrntkmrsngh)

 Thank you!!